Senior Curriculum

 At Level 3, your chosen pathway becomes more focused, preparing you for life after school:

-Vocational Pathway: Further specialised courses that match industry standards and focus on hands-on learning and practical skills, such as Trades, Engineering, Early Childhood Education, or the Armed Forces.
+• Vocational Pathway: Further specialised courses that match industry standards and focus on hands-on learning and practical skills, including trades programmes focusing on Engineering, Hospitality, or the Armed Forces.
 The Gateway programme continues to offer valuable work placements.

-Academic Pathway: Advanced courses to deepen your understanding in subjects that support university entrance requirements, such as Chemistry, History and Psychology.
+• Academic Pathway: Advanced courses to deepen your understanding in subjects that support university entrance requirements, such as Chemistry, History, and Music.

 Explore Your Options